unchained-capital/unchained-wallets/README.md

 ### Contributing

-Unchained Capital welcomes bug reports, new features, and better documentation for this library.
+Unchained welcomes bug reports, new features, and better documentation for this library.

 If you are fixing a bug or adding a feature, please first check the [GitHub issues page](https://github.com/unchained-capital/unchained-wallets/issues) to see if there is any existing discussion about it.

-To contribute, create a pull request (PR) on GitHub against the [Unchained Capital fork of unchained-wallets](https://github.com/unchained-capital/unchained-wallets).
+To contribute, create a pull request (PR) on GitHub against the [Unchained fork of unchained-wallets](https://github.com/unchained-capital/unchained-wallets).

 Before you submit your PR, make sure to update and run the test suite!